 This saves the continuum energy bins.
-The first column is the center of the bin.
-The second column, which is nearly equal to the first, is the mean energy of the cell, weighted by the continuum shape.
-This has a slight dependence on the continuum shape.
-The last number is the cell width δv .
+The first column is the center of the bin in whatever unit was set after the units keyword (see Section 16.44.5 for details).
+The second column is also the center of the bin, but this time always in Ryd.
+The third column is the cell width δv , also in Ryd.
 The bin extends from $v - \delta v/2$ to $v + \delta v/2$.